Fdawgs/fastify-json-to-xml/README.md

 ## Intro

-The `fastify-json-to-xml` plugin adds an `onSend` hook that supports serialising 'application/json' responses as XML if the `Accept` HTTP request header only includes 'application/xml' or if it explicitly includes the 'application/xml' media type before 'application/json'.
+The `fastify-json-to-xml` plugin adds an `onSend` hook that supports serialising 'application/json' responses as XML if:

+-   The `Accept` HTTP request header only includes 'application/xml'
+-   The `Accept` HTTP request header explicitly includes the 'application/xml' media type before 'application/json'

 ## Installation